groboclown/nightjar-mesh/README.md

 Nightjar has abstraction layers that allow it to run with any number of backing technology.

-### AWS
+### AWS - Cloud Map

-Currently, it only supports reading the service configuration defined in [AWS Cloud Map](https://docs.aws.amazon.com/cloud-map/latest/dg) to construct the Envoy *data plane* for locating services within within the AWS Elastic Cloud Services (ECS).
+Currently, nightjar only supports reading the service configuration defined in [AWS Cloud Map](https://docs.aws.amazon.com/cloud-map/latest/dg) to construct the Envoy *data plane* for locating services within within the AWS Elastic Cloud Services (ECS).

+### AWS - ECS Tags

+**In progress - an extension that uses the tags on tasks in an ECS cluster.
+This has the same benefits of the cloud-map, but with none of the associated costs.
+When this is further along in development, the documentation here will change around to reflect the additional discovery method.**

+### AWS - App Mesh

 AWS provides their [App Mesh](https://aws.amazon.com/app-mesh/) tooling, but it involves many limitations that some deployments cannot work around, or should not work around.
 Nightjar acts as a low-level intermediary between the AWS API and the Envoy Proxy to make deployments in EC2 or Fargate possible, with little fuss.
 It even works without `awsvpc` networks, and takes advantage of ephemeral ports.
-Additionally, the envoy configuration Nightar generates is completely configurable.
+Additionally, the envoy configuration Nightar generates is completely configurable, which gives you flexibility to take advantage of many Envoy features without needing to wait for AWS to support them.

 ### Others